Sustainability

 Suntory Group

-8. Upstream leased assets 40 Calculated by multiplying the floor area of distribution centers rented by Suntory Group by emission factors.
+8. Upstream leased assets 40 Calculated by multiplying the storage volume as well as the floor area of distribution centers rented by Suntory Group by emission factors.

-9. Downstream transportation and distribution 152 Calculated by multiplying the transportation volume and sales volume of goods of Suntory Group by emission factors.
+9. Downstream transportation and distribution 248 Calculated by multiplying the transportation volume in tons-km of Suntory Group by emission factors.

 10. Processing of sold products None

-12. End-of-life treatment of sold products 384 Calculated by multiplying the weight of packaging materials for products sold by Suntory Group by emission factors.
+12. End-of-life treatment of sold products 481★ Calculated by multiplying the weight of packaging materials purchased by the Suntory Group by emission factors.

-13. Downstream leased assets 403 Calculated by multiplying the amount of electricity used by vending machines leased by Suntory Group by emission factors.
+13. Downstream leased assets 348★ Calculated by multiplying the electricity used by leased assets of Suntory Group (In Japan) by emission factors.

 15. Investments None